Awful/Awful.app/README.md

 ### Updating dependencies

-Dependencies not managed via CocoaPods or Swift Package Manager are placed in the [Vendor](Vendor) folder and manually kept up-to-date.
+Dependencies not managed via Swift Package Manager are placed in the [Vendor](Vendor) folder and manually kept up-to-date.
 They include:

 * ARChromeActivity and TUSafariActivity assets.
 We've implemented our own `UIActivity` subclasses but continue to use the libraries' images.